jhnwu3/BioNetGMMFit/README.md

 4. All output (final estimate of rate constants) is recorded in **out.txt**

 ### Docker  <a name="docker"></a>
+Should the quickstart statically compiled executable in the repository fail to run, there is a docker image that can be easily pulled and run on any operating system.

+1. Install docker or dockerhub [here](https://docs.docker.com/get-docker/) (this should be as easy as an executable)
+2. Pull image from dockerhub, in your command line (bash, terminal, etc.), input

+    docker pull jhnwu3/cygmm:cygmm_run

+3. Run docker image which currently should already have some pre-existing (birth-death) model inside.

+    docker run -t cygmm_run

+4.

 ## Prequisites to Compiling <a name="prq"></a>